maciejlaskowski/productsAPI/README.md

 There are three ways to run the programme.
 1. Create a **virtual environement** with the files provided.

-    Once ready you can start it from the "src" folder with: _python -m app.MicroserviceAPI_
+    Once ready you can start it with: _python -m app.MicroserviceAPI_

     To run the **tests** from the same folder execute: _python -m pytest -s_